thiri124/ICT105-Quartet-MVP/docs/weekly-logbook.md

 ### Plan for Next Week

 For Lab 2, the team will conduct opportunity scanning, identify potential IT venture ideas, evaluate opportunities, and select the most promising idea for further development.
+## Lab 02: IT Opportunity Scanning

+### What We Completed

+1. Reviewed and analyzed three ideas from Lab 01.
+2. Identified six real IT opportunities and evaluated them using NUF scoring.
+3. Selected the most suitable semester project opportunity and updated GitHub documentation.

+### Selected Opportunity

+Campus Item Lending & Skill Sharing Platform

+### Why We Selected It

+The idea received the highest NUF score (15/15).

+- New: 5/5
+- Useful: 5/5
+- Feasible: 5/5

+It solves a real problem faced by university students who need temporary access to academic tools, equipment, study materials, or peer assistance.
+The solution is practical and can be developed as a web application within one semester.

+### What We Rejected

+Campus Lost & Found System

+Reason:
+Although useful, similar solutions already exist through Facebook groups and campus security offices.
+It was considered less innovative compared to the selected opportunity.

+### What We Learned

+1. How to identify real-world problems and convert them into IT opportunities.
+2. How to evaluate ideas using the NUF (New, Useful, Feasible) scoring framework.
+3. How to select a project opportunity based on usefulness, feasibility, and innovation.

+### Evidence of Work

+- Opportunity scan file: docs/opportunity-scan.md
+- NUF scoring file: data/opportunity-scoring.xlsx
+- Selected opportunity file: docs/selected-opportunity.md
+- GitHub issue screenshot: Added in repository evidence
+- Commit link: Latest Lab 02 commit in GitHub repository

+### Plan for Lab 03

+The team will conduct customer discovery interviews with university students and campus club members.
+We will prepare interview questions, collect feedback, validate the problem, and determine whether students would actively use a campus resource-sharing platform.